thesephist/torus/README.md

 ### Fast and responsive by default

 Torus isn't designed to be the fastest virtual DOM library (there are great alternatives like `inferno`), but performance and responsiveness are among the primary goals of the project.
 While remaining tiny, Torus tries to be as fast and responsive as possible, _especially_ in rendering.
-Combined with the tiny bundle size, this makes Torus great for building software for anywhere, on any device.
+Combined with the small bundle size, this makes Torus great for building web applications for anywhere, on any device.

 ### Portable across the web platform